 Stop 2: BASILICA DI SAN MARCO

-The Basilica di San Marco, also known as Saint Mark’s Basilica, is another place I recommend visiting in 2 days in Venice.
+The Basilica di San Marco, also known as Saint Mark’s Basilica, is another place I recommend visiting.
 It is the cathedral church of Venice and can be found on the Piazza San Marco – and is normally very crowded.

 It was built in the 11th century – and has undergone many renovations since then.
 It looks impressive from the outside – and surely also from the inside.